Allies (band)

 Allies was a Christian rock band.
-They released six albums during the 1980s and early 1990s.
+They released six albums during the late 1980s and early 1990s.

 Band members

 The most notable band members were guitarist Randy Thomas, formerly of the Jesus music group Sweet Comfort Band and vocalist Bob Carlisle.
 Carlisle went on to pursue a solo career and recorded the hit song "Butterfly Kisses", which was co-written with Randy.

-Sam Scott and Jimmy Erickson were both formerly of Psalm 150.
+Sam O. Scott and Jimmy Erickson were both formerly of Psalm 150.